Sanctuary of Fátima: History

 On 13 May 1928, the first foundation stone was laid in the construction of the basilica and colonnade of Fátima, a process that continued until 1954.
 The construction of the colonnade, by architect António Lino began in 1949 and extended to 1954.
 Meanwhile, on 13 October 1930, the Roman Catholic Church permitted the existence of the first cult of Nossa Senhora de Fátima (Our Lady of Fátima).
 Even before the completion of the complex, the mortal remains of Jacinta Marto was moved from her modest grave in Vila Nova de Ourém (where she had been buried following her death) to Fátima (12 September 1935), and later (on 1 May 1951) to the completed basilica sanctuary.
 Her brother's remains were moved from the cemetery in Fátima to the basilica on 13 March 1952.
 An organ was also mounted that same year in the completed church, by the firm Fratelli Rufatti of Pádua.

 Before this period, on 13 May 1942, a large pilgrimage had already marked the 25th anniversary of the apparitions.
 Two years later (on 13 May 1946), Cardinal Massella, Pontifical Legate, crowned the image of Our Lady of Fátima in the Chapel of the Apparitions, marking a complete reversal in the official posture of the Vatican See towards the events at Fátima.
 On 7 October 1953 the Church of the Sanctuary of Fátima was consecrated, and within a year, Pope Pius XII conceded the church the title of Basilica in his short Luce Superna document (November 1954).

 On 13 May 1956, cardinal Angelo Roncalli, patriarch of Venice and future Pope John XXIII, presided over an international pilgrimage anniversary.
 From this point forward, there would continue to be an active presence and influence of the patriarchy of the Vatican in the events at Fátima.
 On 1 January 1960, the sacred Lausperene rite was initiated.

 The sections of the organ, until this time dispersed throughout the basilica, were united in one unit in 1962, in the high choir.

 On 13 May 1967, Pope Paul VI visited Fátima to mark the 50th anniversary of the first apparitions.

 On 19 September 1977, the civil parish was elevated to the status of town.

-Between 12 and 13 May 1982, in a pilgrimage to Fátima by Pope John Paul II, the first cornerstone of the Capela do Sagrado Lausperene was laid: the construction would continue until 1987.
+Between 12–13 May 1982, in a pilgrimage to Fátima by Pope John Paul II, the first cornerstone of the Capela do Sagrado Lausperene was laid: the construction would continue until 1987.
 Its completion and consecration on 1 January 1987 was attributed to donations and gifts from the Austrian association Cruzada de Reparação pelo Rosário para a Paz no Mundo (Rosary Repair Crusade for World Peace).
 Pope John Paul II would return once more on 12–13 May 1991 to preside over the international pilgrimage anniversary.